frictionlessdata/livemark/docs/getting-started.md

 $ livemark start
 ```

-Both commands assume that an `index.md` file is present in the same folder the command is being run on.
+Both commands will create an `index.md` file if it's not present in the same folder the command is being run on.
 If that's not the case you can pass the path to the input Markdown file as the first parameter:

 ```bash
 $ livemark build path/to/your/file.md